Toxic Links

 • Simple template designs

-• Lack of about or contact information
+• Lack of an ‘About’ page or contact information

 • Articles and categories on multiple different topics